FuweiChin/PNHelper/README.md

 # PNHelper
-PNHelper for Chrome is a Chrome extension to enhance pagination navigation efficiency, which automatically recognizes(or allows geeks to point out) navigation components for various of websites and provides a shortcut(Alt+WheelLeft/WheelRight, or Alt+SwipeLeft/SwipeRight) for visitors to navigate to prev/next page quickly.
+PNHelper  is a browser extension to enhance pagination navigation efficiency, which automatically recognizes(or allows geeks to point out) navigation components for various of websites and provides a shortcut(Alt+WheelLeft/WheelRight, or Alt+SwipeLeft/SwipeRight) for visitors to navigate to prev/next page quickly.

-The current version of PNHelper for Chrome is 0.2.0

 ## Features and Roadmap